-- The key legislative requirement is set in paragraph 3, schedule 9 of the Electricity Act 1989 which addresses the preservation of amenity and fisheries.
+The key legislative requirement is set in paragraph 3, schedule 9 of the Electricity Act 1989 which addresses the preservation of amenity and fisheries.
 Paragraph 3 sets out a number of environmental features to which regard must be had and confirms that mitigation must be considered so far as reasonable.
 Sub-paragraph 1 can be relevant to an applicant if they hold a license on the date at which a section 36 application is made.
 Sub paragraph 2 requires Scottish Ministers to have regard to a number of requirements.
-Sub paragraph 3 relates to fisheries. - Sub paragraphs 1, 2 and 3 state: - "(1) In formulating any relevant proposals, a licence holder or a person authorised by an exemption to generate, transmit, distribute or supply electricity - - (a) Shall have regard to the desirability of preserving natural beauty, of conserving flora, fauna and geological or physiographical features of special interest and of protecting sites, buildings and objects of architectural, historic or archaeological interest; and - (b) Shall do what he reasonably can to mitigate any effect which the proposals would have on the natural beauty of the countryside or on any such flora, fauna, features, sites, buildings or objects. - (2) In considering any relevant proposals for which his consent is required under section 36 or 37 of this Act, the Secretary of State shall have regard to - - (a) The desirability of the matters mentioned in paragraph (a) of sub-paragraph (1) above; and - (b) The extent to which the person by whom the proposals were formulated has complied with his duty under paragraph (b) of that sub-paragraph. - (3) Without prejudice to sub-paragraphs (1) and (2) above, in exercising any relevant functions each of the following, namely, a licence holder, a person authorised by an exemption to generate or supply electricity and the Secretary of State shall avoid, so far as possible, causing injuries to fisheries or to the stock of fish in any waters." - In formulating the Proposed Development, the Applicant has taken into account the Schedule 9 paragraph 3 duties.
-The EIA for the Proposed Development demonstrates that due regard has been paid to Schedule 9 of the 1989 Act and appropriate mitigation has been considered in detail and adopted where necessary to avoid or reduce significant adverse effects (this is summarised in Chapter 16 of the EIA Report).
+Sub paragraph 3 relates to fisheries.

+Sub paragraphs 1, 2 and 3 state:

+"(1) In formulating any relevant proposals, a licence holder or a person authorised by an exemption to generate, transmit, distribute or supply electricity -

+(a) Shall have regard to the desirability of preserving natural beauty, of conserving flora, fauna and geological or physiographical features of special interest and of protecting sites, buildings and objects of architectural, historic or archaeological interest; and

+(b) Shall do what he reasonably can to mitigate any effect which the proposals would have on the natural beauty of the countryside or on any such flora, fauna, features, sites, buildings or objects.

+(2) In considering any relevant proposals for which his consent is required under section 36 or 37 of this Act, the Secretary of State shall have regard to -

+(a) The desirability of the matters mentioned in paragraph (a) of sub-paragraph (1) above; and

+(b) The extent to which the person by whom the proposals were formulated has complied with his duty under paragraph (b) of that sub-paragraph.

+(3) Without prejudice to sub-paragraphs (1) and (2) above, in exercising any relevant functions each of the following, namely, a licence holder, a person authorised by an exemption to generate or supply electricity and the Secretary of State shall avoid, so far as possible, causing injuries to fisheries or to the stock of fish in any waters."

+In formulating the Proposed Development, the Applicant has taken into account the Schedule 9 paragraph 3 duties.
+The EIA for the Proposed Development demonstrates that due regard has been paid to the desirability (as applicable) of preserving, conserving or protecting the relevant features identified by Schedule 9 of the 1989 Act, and appropriate mitigation has been considered in detail and adopted where necessary to avoid or reduce significant adverse effects (this is summarised in Al Chapter 16).
+The Applicant has done all it reasonably can to mitigate any effect which the proposals on the relevant features.